COLLEGE OF ARTS & SCIENCES

 D. If you do not understand the format for documenting sources, see me for help before turning in an essay.
 Refer to your handbook for further clarification.

-SMARTHINKING TUTOR: Students are required to submit each draft of an essay assignment to the Smarthinking tutor a total of two times per essay for feedback and are expected to use that information to revise each essay assignment.
-If a student fails to do so, they will lose one letter grade per each assignment not submitted to the tutor.
-See the Smarthinking link in ulearn for submission details.
+TUTOR.COM TUTOR: Students are required to submit each draft of an essay assignment to the Tutor.com tutor a minimum of once per essay for feedback and are expected to use that information to revise each essay assignment.
+If a student fails to do so, it will negatively affect their grade.
+See the Tutor.com link in Ulearn (or JWU Link) for submission details.

-SUBMITTING COURSE ASSIGNMENTS: You are required to electronically submit all assignments to ulearn, Flipgrid, or a blog for this course.
-Assignments not submitted in the manner will not be accepted.
+SUBMITTING COURSE ASSIGNMENTS: You are required to electronically submit all assignments to ulearn for this course.
+Assignments not submitted in this manner will not be accepted.
 Any items sent by email will be deleted.

 ATTENDANCE: Students are expected to attend all classes, arrive on time and remain for the entire class period, and report to class fully prepared with all required materials.
 While active learning will take different forms in different classroom contexts, students are expected to demonstrate active engagement in the classroom.
 Missed in-class assignments will be recorded as a zero and cannot be made up.
 Your success in this course is tied to regular attendance.